 We also found that the resulting values of the XTT assay differed among cell types.
-This difference is likely the reason for the higher value from the XTT assay in the top layer compared to the bottom layer; the results from the cell-staining assays made it clear that the bottom layer contained a much larger number of viable cells.
-Adipocytes exhibited much higher absorbance in the XTT assay compared to WBCs and ASCs.
-This difference may arise because of the increase in mitochondrial capacity (number of mitochondrion profiles, concentration of numerous mitochondrial proteins, and oxygen consumption rate) during adipogenesis.
-Some authors have reported in previous studies that the XTT assay is well suited to assessing adipose tissue viability; however, it is not specific for adipocytes, and careful interpretation of results is needed when contamination by other cell types is present.
+This difference is likely the reason for the higher value from the XTT assay in the top layer compared with the bottom layer; the results from the cell-staining assays made it clear that the bottom layer contained a much larger number of viable cells.
+Adipocytes exhibited much higher absorbance in the XTT assay compared with white blood cells and adipose-derived stem/stromal cells.
+This difference may be attributable to the increase in mitochondrial capacity (number of mitochondrion profiles, concentration of numerous mitochondrial proteins, and oxygen consumption rate) during adipogenesis.21 Some authors have reported in previous studies^{14,16} that the XTT assay is well suited to assessing adipose tissue viability; however, it is not specific for adipocytes, and careful interpretation of results is needed when contamination by other cell types is present.
 Our results demonstrate that the bottom layer, which contains no adipocytes, had a substantial XTT value.
 Given this finding, it is possible that in previous studies, vascular stromal fraction cells such as white blood cells, adipose stromal cells, and vascular endothelial cells were mistakenly counted as adipocytes.